-This replacement needle product is designed assuming that you have access to the original brass shaft bushing so that you can transfer it to this new replacement needle.
-The brass bushing ensures a tight needle fit that doesn't slip with driving bumps and heat/cold cycles.
-Unfortunately, it can bind onto the speedo pivot pin shaft and be difficult to remove after its been on there for many years.
-Other times its still in the plastic body of the original speedo needle and will need to be extracted (see pictures below).
-If it's still on the speedometer pivot pin shaft (first picture below) then you may want to apply a bit of heat from a heat gun and then using pliers rotate the bushing off of the shaft using a COUNTER-clockwise motion.
+Before we begin let us ensure that the brass bushing is not still present on the speedo pivot pin shaft as this version of the replacement needle has been specifically designed to use it.
+Inspect pivot pin shaft on the speedometer face.
+There should only be a small stub of a hard steel pin protruding through an opening in the metal face.
+This pin should be around the area of 0.025" in diameter so it's pretty small.
+If there happens to be a brass bushing still on the speedometer pivot pin shaft (first picture below) then you may want to apply a bit of heat from a heat gun and then using pliers rotate the bushing off of the shaft using a COUNTER-clockwise motion.
 If the speedometer head is out of the cluster, you can also hold the aluminum speed cup behind the face for more stability.
 Work it back and forth being careful to not break the end of the speedo pointer pivot pin shaft.
 The shaft is very hard but it's also brittle!
-If the bushing is still in the old speedometer needle body, then simply use a small pair of side cutters to extract it.